 Clark's two sketches of the boat or barge

-This sketch and the one below (Figure 4), which appear in Clark's Field Notes about 21 January 1804, illustrate his plans for improving the barge.
+Figures 2 and 4, which appear in Clark's Field Notes about 21 January 1804, illustrate his plans for improving the barge.
 The boat had a mainmast with a square sail, plus a spritsail (see the discussion of the white pirogue) when it left Pittsburgh, but broke twice under strong winds before reaching Wood River, and the sprit broke on the Ohio River in early September.
 The men were still working on Clark's hinged replacement at Camp Dubois in mid-April of 1804.

 Rising from the stern in Clark's drawing is an ensign-staff which bears a naval pennant showing the national origin of the boat and its crew.
 (Note: The ensign-staff and flag are absent from Richard Boss's model–shown at the top of this page–only because they had accidentally been broken off and mislaid prior to the time the photograph was taken.)

 Thole pins and grommets